JJoeDev/MiBar/README.md

 # MiBar

+Version 2

 > [!WARNING]
 >
-> MiBar is at a usable state, but there is still a lot to do
+> MiBar 2.0 is under heavy development and is not even close to being usable

 ![Header_image](./github_assets/github-header-image.png)
 (image generated with [github-profile-header-generator](https://github.com/leviarista/github-profile-header-generator?tab=readme-ov-file))

-MiBar is a simple Linux X11 status bar with Lua support

 ## Description

-MiBar is a simple Linux X11 status bar built with the C++ programming language.
-The application uses 2 external libraries, XCB to interact with the X server, and sol2 to run user made lua scripts.
+MiBar is a simple and hackable X11 Linux status bar.
+It is built using the C++17 programming language, communicating directly to the X server using XCB.

-MiBar is supposed to be customizable and easy to configure.
-This is the reason for using the Lua language for plugins as it makes it easy to develop for MiBar.
+MiBar is a hackable status bar as it allowes the user to write their own lua scripts, and control what is displayed on the status bar, in the form of "modules".
+The main config file for MiBar is supposed to be quick and easy to understand and edit.

 ## Contents